Angelo-Galvao/FolderSync/README.md

 FolderSync is a C# application that synchronizes two folders (source and backup), ensuring that the destination folder (backup) always contains an identical copy of the source folder.
 Synchronization is performed periodically, and all operations are logged.

 Features

-One-way synchronization: The backup is always updated to match the source.
+One-way synchronization: The replica is always updated to match the source.

+Change detection: Copies new files and updates existing ones.

+File removal: Deletes files from the replica that no longer exist in the source.

-Operation logging: Logs of all operations.
+Operation logging: Detailed logs of all operations.

 Periodic execution: Synchronization occurs automatically at configurable intervals.

+Integrity verification: Uses MD5 to ensure files are identical.

 How to Build and Run